dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 information to Open Dylan tools about the contents, properties, and relationships between source code definitions, libraries, and modules.

-A project’s compiler database is used when browsing and debugging the project, and is also used when compiling other projects that use the project.
+A project's compiler database is used when browsing and debugging the project, and is also used when compiling other projects that use the project.